Esri/calcite-bootstrap/README.md

 ### Install Dependencies

-Calcite-Boostrap has these main dependencies.
+Calcite-Boostrap has these main dependencies:

-- Xcode Command Line Tools (for Git)
-- Node.js
-- Grunt
-- Bower
+- node.js
-- Sass
+- gulp

 1. Open Terminal (or your favorite command line tool.
 For OSX, I recommend iTerm) and check to see if you have Git installed just by entering `$ git`.
 You should see a list of commands for git if it is.
 If Git is not installed, OSX will automatically prompt you to install the XCode Command Line Developers Tools.
 Follow the prompts to complete the install.
 2. Visit [nodejs.org](http://nodejs.org/) to install Node.
 Check the install by entering `$ node -v` in Terminal
-3. Install Grunt by entering `$ npm install -g grunt-cli` in Terminal.
+3. Install Grunt by entering `$ npm install -g gulp` in Terminal.
-4. Install Bower by entering `$ npm install -g bower` in Terminal.
-5. Install SASS by entering `$ gem install sass` in Terminal.

 If you run into errors during the installs, Mac Users my want to try using `sudo`.
 For example:

-`$ sudo npm install -g grunt-cli` or `$ sudo gem install sass`
+`$ sudo npm install -g gulp`

 ### Fork the Repository